gitbls/ndm/README.md

 You must specify the IP address.
 When renaming the hostname associated with an IP address, use the --newhostname switch.
 If an IP address has multiple hostnames associated with it, the --hostname switch must be used to specify which hostname to modify.

 The --mac and --note switches and the various flags are attached to the hostname.
 The --dhcphostopt switch is attached to the IP address, so a hostname is not required when changing this setting.

+**reip - **Change the IP address for all hosts assigned to the given IP address.

 **show - **Display an entry or set of entries